 You can configure the log type on a per-VLAN basis from the Log Type dropdown.
-Log Types are:
+The possible Log Types are:

 None: Log nothing.

 Deny: Log denied entries.
 Permit: Log permitted entries.

-All: Log all entries.
+ALL: Log all entries.

-Add New Entry: Click to add a new VLAN to the ARP Inspection VLAN table.
+Start from VLAN: Click to add a new VLAN to the ARP Inspection VLAN table.
 Save: Click to save changes.
 You can add multiple new entries per Save operation.
 Reset: Click to undo any changes made locally and revert to previously saved values.